La Bolduc: Childhood

-Mary Rose Anna Travers "La Bolduc" was born in Newport, Quebec, in the Gaspé region.
+Mary Rose-Anne Travers "La Bolduc" was born in Newport, Quebec, in the Gaspé region.
 Her father, Lawrence Travers, was an Anglophone of Irish heritage, and her mother, Adéline Cyr, was of mixed French Canadian and Mi'kmaq heritage.
 Her family included five full siblings, and an additional six half-siblings from her father's first marriage.
 Bolduc and her eleven siblings spoke English at home, but also spoke French fluently.
 The family was extremely poor, but Bolduc attended school for a time, becoming literate in French.

 Her only music teacher was her father, who taught her how to play the instruments that were traditional in Quebec culture of the era: the fiddle, accordion, harmonica, spoons and jaw harp.
 She learned traditional music from the two heritages, both Irish melodies and French-Canadian folk tunes.
 The family did not own a record player, piano or sheet music, so Bolduc learned jigs and folk songs from memory or by ear.
 She was giving casual public performances by the spring of 1908, when she played the accordion at the logging camp where she worked as a cook and her father as a lumberjack.